acf-extended/ACF-Extended/README.md

 * **Permissions**
 Add permission layer to fields.
 Choose which roles can view & edit fields in the post edition screen. (can be combinated with field groups permissions)

+* **Save as Meta**
+Exclude the field from the "Single Meta Save" compression feature.
+The global ACF setting "Single Meta Save" must be turned ON.

 * **View raw data**
 Display raw field data in a modal to check your configuration & settings